 RIR Category Policy AFRINIC Qualification Membership is open only to organizations or persons legally present and providing services in the AFRINIC service region.
 Access to delegation and registration services Resource registration is available to members only.
-AFRINIC manages and distributes Internet Number Resources for its service region only.
-AFRINIC requires organizations/persons to be legally present and the infrastructure from which the services are originating must be located in the AFRINIC service region.
-The need for IP resources shall also be demonstrated Fee model Not-for profit.
+AFRINIC manages and distributes Internet Number Resources for its service region only. • AFRINIC requires organizations/persons to be legally present and the infrastructure from which the services are originating must be located in the AFRINIC service region. • The need for IP resources shall also be demonstrated Fee model Not-for profit.
 Fee established to enable cost recovery of operations.
 APNIC Qualification Membership is open to all organizations and individuals.
-Access to delegation and registration services APNIC delegates resources only to organizations, which are legally present, or have networks located in the APNIC region.
-Organizations located outside the APNIC service region must use resources delegated by APNIC within the service region.
-APNIC permits organizations located within the APNIC service region to use APNIC-delegated resources out of region.
-Members have full access to all services.
+Access to delegation and registration services APNIC delegates resources to account holders, those who are legally present, or have networks located in the APNIC region.
+Account holders located outside the APNIC service region must use resources delegated by APNIC within the service region.
+APNIC permits account holders located within the APNIC service region to use APNIC-delegated resources out of region.
+Member account holders have full access to all services.
 Non-member account holders have full access to all services, except member's voting activities.
-Non-member historical maintenance account holders have access to maintenance of their historical resource information only.
+After the EC resolution of 22 February 2021, historical resource holders in the APNIC region were required to become Members or Non-Members by 1 January 2023 to continue to receive registration services.
 Fee model Not-for-profit.
 Fee schedule established to enable cost recovery of operations.
-ARIN Qualification Membership is open only to organizations legally present in the ARIN service region.
-Organizations that receive direct allocations automatically become members.
-Membership is also open to organizations with direct assignments, or ARIN issued Autonomous System Numbers.
+ARIN Qualification Service Membership is on an organization level and is reserved for organizations that hold IPv4 address space, IPv6 address space, and/or Autonomous System Numbers (ASNs) under a signed agreement with ARIN.